ArchanjoJr/HASTE/README.md

 # HASTE
-MOD for  BINDING OF ISAAC AFTERBIRTH + add a new curse to the game, the curse of the haste The player has to finish every room in 45 seconds. if the player didn't finish withing the time, start taking damage over time(HALF A HEART EVERY 5 SECONDS !)
+## A BINDING OF ISAAC AFTERBIRTH + MOD.
+  add a new curse to the game, **The Curse of Haste.**
+   The player has to finish each room in 45 seconds. if the player does not finish within the time, he / she will begin to receive damage over time (HALF HEART TO EVERY 5 SECONDS!).